 Sandy Albright is a nurse consultant for Synergy Health headquartered in Tampa, Florida.
 She earned her associate degree in nursing from Palomar Community College, San Marcos, California, and her Bachelor of Science degree in nursing from the University of Tampa, Florida.
 Sandy has worked as a staff OR nurse, specialty coordinator and OR nurse educator in hospitals in California, North Carolina, and Florida.
 Albright has been a perioperative nurse for 26 years and a member of AORN for 25 years.
 She is a member of AORN of Central Pennsylvania, the Pennsylvania Council of Operating Room Nurses, the Business, Industry & Consulting Specialty Assembly, and the Leadership Specialty Assembly.
 She is a member of Sigma Theta Tau and the Pennsylvania State Nurses Association, serving as a member of the District 16 Board of Directors.

-Melanie Braswell, DNP, RN, CNS, CNOR
+Melanie Braswell, DNP, RN, CNS-CP, CNOR

-Melanie Braswell, DNP, RN, CNS, CNOR, received her diploma from Saint Elizabeth Hospital School of Nursing, a BS from Indiana Wesleyan University, and a master's degree in nursing and doctor of nursing practice from Purdue University.
+Melanie Braswell, DNP, RN, CNS-CP, CNOR, received her diploma from Saint Elizabeth Hospital School of Nursing, a BS from Indiana Wesleyan University, and a master's degree in nursing and doctor of nursing practice from Purdue University.
 Dr. Braswell is an Advanced Practice Provider at Indiana University Health Arnett in Lafayette, Indiana.
 She is certified in LEAN principles and methodologies.
 She has worked with Purdue's Healthcare Technical Assistance Program (HTAP) on numerous Perioperative LEAN projects.
 Dr. Braswell has previously taught courses on medical surgical, perioperative, nursing leadership, and second degree students.
 Dr. Braswell currently teaches undergraduate, RN to BS, and graduate students.
 She has previously served as a member and Chair of AORN's Nursing Research Committee and the Recommended Practices Committee.
 Her Recommended Practices Committee work involved the Attire RP.
 She is active in local, state, and national AORN initiatives.
 She is a member of the Grassroots, Clinical Nurse Educator, Advanced Practice Nurse, Integrated Health Practices, Leadership, Business, Industry, and Consulting Specialty Assemblies, AORN Foundation, and the Staffing Guidelines Task Force.
 Her professional interests includes the dissemination and implementation of evidence-based practices in the perioperative setting.
 Dr. Braswell is currently serving as a member of the AORN Board of Directors.